raspberrypilearning/robot-antenna/en/step_6.md

 +  Put your circuit of jumper wires, LED, and resistor inside your cardboard tube.
 Push your LED through the hole in the tube to make the robot's antenna.

-+  Give your robot a name and welcome it to the world.
++  Give your robot a name and welcome it to the world!